yamin-shihab/study-notes/grade-8/science.md

 + All cells are specialized and have their own purpose and task to do.
 This also results in different shapes. (heart cell, nerve cell, blood cell, skin cell)
 + Multicellular organisms have several advantages over unicellular organisms: they can grow larger, live in a variety of environments, obtain energy from a variety of sources, and have cell organization.
 + Tissues are groups of similar cells to serve a special purpose. (muscle tissue, nerve tissue, epithelial (skin) tissue, connective (bone) tissue)
 + Organs are distinct structures of the body that perform particular functions.
-They are made of several types of tissues working together. (eyes, brain, stomach, heart, lungs, intestines, skin)
+They're made of several types of tissues working together. (eyes, brain, stomach, heart, lungs, intestines, skin)
 + Organ systems are groups of organs that perform activities to help the organism as a whole. (plants root system, plant shoot system, human digestive system, human circulatory system)
 + The human body has three types of blood vessels, from first to last:
     1. Arteries leave the heart and carry blood with them.
 They have thick, muscular walls
     2. Capillaries allow for the exchange of oxygen with blood.
-They are very thin (about a cell thick).
+They're very thin (about a cell thick).
     3. Veins carry blood back to the heart and have valves to prevent backflow.
 They have thin walls.
 + There are also different parts of blood: plasma is the liquid part, red blood cells carry oxygen, white blood cells defend against diseases, and platelets help stop bleeding.
 + The circulatory system consists of the heart (which consists of four "chambers") and all the blood vessels associated with it.